- STRATEGY

 Brazil in focus

-At the time of writing, Futter has just agreed to invest $350m with and incorporate its Betfair Brazil business in return for a 56% stake in a new ‘Flutter Brazil’ entity after agreeing a deal with local experts NSX - the owners of the highly successful Betnacional brand.
+At the time of writing, Flutter has just agreed to invest $350m with and incorporate its Betfair Brazil business in return for a 56% stake in a new ‘Flutter Brazil’ entity after agreeing a deal with local experts NSX - the owners of the highly successful Betnacional brand.

 With an increasingly favourable regulatory outlook and a huge population with a demonstrated passion for sport, free-to-play games and mobile apps, it’s little wonder that brands of all sizes are keen to get a piece of the pie.